PaddlePaddle/Paddle/doc/design/tensor_array.md

 ## LoDTensor-related Supports
 The `RecurrentGradientMachine` in Paddle serves as a flexible RNN layer; it takes varience-length sequences as input, and output sequences too.

-Since each step of RNN could only take a tensor-represented batch of data as input, some preprocess should be taken on the inputs such as sorting the sentences by their length in descending order and cut each word and pack to new batches.
+Since each step of RNN can only take a tensor-represented batch of data as input, some preprocess should be taken on the inputs such as sorting the sentences by their length in descending order and cut each word and pack to new batches.

 Such cut-like operations can be embedded into `TensorArray` as general methods called `unpack` and `pack`,